DmitriBogdanov/mathematica-optimization-methods/README.md

 To launch Mathematica packages one may need a valid Wolfram Mathematica license.
 As an alternative packages can be converted to Jypiter notebooks and executed with Wolfram Lang.

 ## Version History

+* 01.01
+    * Translated package 8, converted notebook to Mathematica package
+    * Final touches to docs and comments

 * 00.06
     * Translated package 7, converted notebook to Mathematica package